HL7/fhir-shorthand/input/pagecontent/reference.md

 * `Usage: #example` (default) means the instance is intended as an illustration of a profile, and will be presented on the Examples tab for the corresponding profile.
 * `Usage: #definition` means the instance is a conformance item that is an instance of a resource such as a search parameter, operation definition, or questionnaire.
 These items will be presented on their own IG page.
-* `Usage: #inline` means the instance should not be instantiated as an independent resource, but can appear as part of another instance (for example, in any [DomainResource](https://www.hl7.org/fhir/domainresource.html) in the `contained` array, or in a [Bundle](https://www.hl7.org/fhir/bundle.html) in the `entry.resource` array.
+* `Usage: #inline` means the instance should not be instantiated as an independent resource, but can appear as part of another instance (for example, in any [DomainResource](https://www.hl7.org/fhir/domainresource.html) in the `contained` array, or in a [Bundle](https://www.hl7.org/fhir/bundle.html) in the `entry.resource` array).

-Instances inherit values from their StructureDefinition (i.e. assigned codes, extensions) if those values are required.
+Instances inherit values from their StructureDefinition (i.e. assigned codes, assigned booleans) if those values are required.
 Assignment rules are used to set additional values.

 Rules types that apply to Instances are: [Assignment](#assignment-rules), [Insert](#insert-rules), and [Path](#path-rules).
 No other rule types are allowed.